Gcommer/agar-token-service/README.md

 ### Donate

-URL: `/donate?server=1.2.3.4:1234&token=asdf`
+URL: `/donate?server=1.2.3.4:1234&token=asdf[&timeout=30000]`

 Returns: `{ msg: 'thank_you' | 'invalid_token' | 'invalid_url' }`

 'thank_you' indicates successful donation; 'invalid_url' or
 'invalid_token' signify that you sent bad data.
-URLs must be 4-octet IPv4 addresses with a port number (separated by a colon).
+URLs must be 4-octet IPv4 addresses with a port number (separated by a colon). `timeout` is an optional parameter specifying how long the server should keep the token for.
+Tokens typically expire after 60 seconds.

 ### Claim